NefelibataJay/NefelibataJay/README.md

 # :wave: Hi here!
-I'm Jay Zhou！
+I'm Zhou ！

-I'm a graduate student a in Yunnan, China, majoring in computer science and psychology.
+I am a graduate student at Kunming University of Science and Technology in Yunnan Province, China, majoring in computer science and psychology.
 My main research area is utilizing deep learning-based speech recognition technology.

 ## 👨‍💻 Currently learning! 💪